CVE-2025-67704

 01 // Technical Summary

-Esri ArcGIS Server 11.4 and earlier is vulnerable to a stored cross-site scripting (XSS) attack, allowing unauthenticated attackers to inject malicious code into the server.
-This vulnerability enables attackers to compromise user browsers, potentially leading to account takeover and data exfiltration.
+Esri ArcGIS Server 11.4 and earlier is vulnerable to a stored cross-site scripting (XSS) attack, allowing unauthenticated attackers to inject malicious code.
+This vulnerability enables attackers to store malicious files that execute within a victim's browser, potentially leading to account compromise and data exfiltration.
+Successful exploitation could result in a complete compromise of the ArcGIS Server environment.

 02 // Vulnerability Mechanism

-Step 4: Victim Interaction: A legitimate user accesses a resource on the ArcGIS Server that references the uploaded file.
-This could be through a map service, a web application, or other ArcGIS Server functionality.
+Step 4: Victim Interaction: A legitimate user accesses a page or resource on the ArcGIS Server that includes or references the attacker's stored malicious file.
+This could be through a link, a map, or a data visualization.

-Step 5: Payload Execution: The victim's browser renders the file content, including the malicious JavaScript.
-The JavaScript executes within the context of the user's browser, allowing the attacker to perform actions on behalf of the user.
+Step 5: Payload Execution: The victim's browser executes the malicious JavaScript code embedded within the attacker's file.
+This code runs in the context of the victim's browser, allowing the attacker to perform actions such as stealing cookies, redirecting the user to a phishing site, or modifying the content of the page.

 03 // Deep Technical Analysis